remla25-team12/operation/README.md

 ## Webapp access

 To access the deployed application, you need to be able to resolve `myapp.local`.
-Which IP to use depends on your cluster:
+The exact access methods depends on your cluster:

-- For the **VM Cluster**, Istio has a fixed IP, so you can simply run the following **on your host machine** (not the ctrl node):
+- On the **VM Cluster**, Istio has a fixed IP, so you can simply run the following **on your host machine** (not the ctrl node):

   ```bash
   sudo sh -c 'echo "192.168.56.99  myapp.local" >> /etc/hosts'